You can learn how to implement an API client quickly here: Quickstart.

 api.staging.shipper.superdispatch.org.
 The environment for only test purposes that may be used during the implementation process.
 In this environment, API clients cannot interact with real carriers.

 api.shipper.superdispatch.com.
-On the production enviroment all your changes are live and visible on Shipper TMS.
+On the production environment all your changes are live and visible on Shipper TMS.
 You’ll interact with real data, real carriers.

 All the requests must be authenticated by the API client.
 We rely on the industry standard OAuth 2.0 protocol to grant access, due to its simplicity and ease of implementation.